IBE160/SG-Pre-terminal/docs/product-brief-Excelence-2025-11-04.md

 *   **Engaging Animations:** Fun and simple animations for immediate visual feedback.
 *   **Customizable Categories:** Use of customizable icons or emojis for categories.
 *   **Gamified Progress:** Optional "Game Mode" with financial goals, progress tracking, badges, and achievement pop-ups.
-*   **Community Challenges:** Real-time collaborative challenges for families or groups to work towards shared financial goals.

 ## 6. Technical Architecture (High-Level)